How to become a farrier

 - training with the army

-This takes 48 months to complete and includes periods of college study and training on the job, with an approved training farrier.
+This takes 48 months to complete and includes training on the job and periods of study at a college approved by the Farriers Registration Council.

 You'll usually need: